 Easyjet Longest & Shortest Route

-Easyjet’s longest route is Manchester (MAN) – Hurghada (HRG) in Egypt which is 2,578 miles and has a scheduled flying time of around 5 hours 20 minutes.
+Easyjet’s longest route is Belfast (BFS) – Hurghada (HRG) in Egypt which is 2,762 miles and has a scheduled flying time of around 6 hours.

 Easyjet’s shortest route is Belfast (BFS) – Isle of Man (IOM) which is just 76 miles.
 The scheduled flying time is 40 minutes.